 I do need a fix just like the guy next door, only difference is that I prefer to get my chemicals in a more natural process.

-I am also serving on the board of directors of BSides Las Vegas as a general director, and on the Advisory Board of Axon Cyber.
+I am also serving on the board of directors of BSides Las Vegas as a general director.

 I have had the pleasure to talk at the most sought-after conferences in my field such as BlackHat, DefCon, BlueHat, InfoSecurity, and more...